 article thumbnail

-In a training culture, the assumption is that the most important learning happens in events, such as workshops, courses, elearning programs, and conferences.
-The CLO, or HR, or a training department controls the resources for learning.
+In a training culture, most important learning happens in events, such as workshops, courses, elearning programs, and conferences.
+Learning is just-in-time, on-demand.
 In a training culture, the training and development function is centralized.